Transport

 2. The head of the incline and the tramway to the right as it heads towards the quarry.

 3. The bottom of the incline some 670 feet lower down.
-At this point the tramway joined the incline from Croesor quarry in a V shaped junction.
+At this point the tramway joined the incline from Croesor quarry at a Y shaped junction.
 There now follows a level stretch to the left to the head of Blaen y Cwm incline.

 4. The Blaen y Cwm incline takes the tramway down a further 180 feet to the comparatively level valley floor.